chrisb09/crystalbatch/README.md

 ### Supported file types:

-#### Image

-- .png
-- .jpg
-- .jpeg
-- .gif
-- .bmp

-#### Video

-- .mkv
-- .mp4
-- .avi
-- .webm

 ## Requirements

 This script requires python3 to run.
 I've successfully tested it on python 3.8.5 on ubuntu.

 Additionally, since this software also supports videos installing gstreamer is required.
-The last version without video support is eee2952c.
-Use it if you do not want to install gstreamer.

 ### Gstreamer